Skip to main content

 The official docs give the crisp reason this exists: "A workflow script holds the loop, the branching, and the intermediate results itself, so Claude's context holds only the final answer."
 One long-running agent past a few hundred thousand tokens develops predictable failure modes — the community shorthand is agent laziness (claims all fifteen tasks are done, did seven), self-preference (grades its own homework kindly), and goal drift.
 Orchestration sidesteps all three by making the structure external to any single context window.

-The flagship demonstration arrived within weeks: Bun creator Jarred Sumner used workflow-orchestrated Claude Code to port the Bun runtime from Zig to Rust — roughly 750,000 lines of Rust by the official account (The Register counted "over one million lines" across ~6,755 commits in the raw diff), with 99.8% of the test suite passing.
+The flagship demonstration arrived within weeks: Bun creator Jarred Sumner used workflow-orchestrated Claude Code to port the Bun runtime from Zig to Rust — roughly 750,000 lines of Rust in eleven days from first commit to merge, with 99.8% of the existing test suite passing, per Anthropic's own write-up.
+The same write-up notes the port was not yet in production despite the passing tests, which is the honest caveat to carry with the headline.
 Reasonable people can argue about what the port proves; nobody argues it was possible for one person before.

 The cost honesty that belongs next to the excitement: Anthropic's own engineering blog reports agent systems use roughly 4x the tokens of chat, and multi-agent systems roughly 15x.
 Orchestration is a power tool, priced like one.